huggingface/dataset-viewer/README.md

 Responses:

 - `200`: JSON content that provides the types of the columns (see features at https://huggingface.co/docs/datasets/about_dataset_features.html) and the data rows, with the following structure.
 Note that the features are ordered and this order can be used to display the columns in a table for example.
 Binary values are transmitted in UTF-8 encoded base64 strings.
+The number of rows depends on `ROWS_MAX_BYTES` and `ROWS_MAX_NUMBER`.

   ```json
   {